 On October 28, 2021, the Corporation announced that France Lauzière would be resigning from her position as President and Chief Executive Officer of TVA for personal reasons, after taking time off from her professional duties for the same reasons starting on April 14, 2021.
-Since joining the Corporation in 2001, Ms. Lauzière has helped strengthen TVA's dominant position as Québec's television leader.
-She remains available to work with the company on strategic projects and to contribute her expertise in content.
-Pierre Karl Péladeau will continue to serve as acting President of TVA.
+Since joining the Corporation in 2001, Ms. Lauzière had helped strengthen TVA's dominant position as Québec's television leader.
+She remained available to work with the Corporation on strategic projects and to contribute her expertise in content.
+Pierre Karl Péladeau continues to serve as acting President of TVA.